Vanport, Oregon: Flood

 Vanport was especially vulnerable to flooding, since it was built on reclaimed lowlands along the Columbia River.
-The Columbia Basin is a massive area encompassing seven U.S. states and British Columbia, Canada.
+The Columbia Basin is a massive area encompassing seven U.S. states as well as British Columbia.
 The previous winter snowpack was 75 to 135% of normal.
 Above normal temperatures accompanied two major rainstorms May 19 to 23, 1948, and again May 26 to 29.
-Rainfall combined with melt water swelled the many tributaries feeding the Columbia in the days prior to the flood, creating high water levels not seen since the record flood of 1894.
+In the days prior to the flood, rainfall combined with meltwater swelled the many tributaries that feed the Columbia River, creating high water levels that had not been seen since the record flood of 1894.
 The lowest point in Vanport was about 15 ft below the water level in the river.

 A radio alert was issued the night before the flood, and some residents moved their belongings into attics and upper floors.
 Few imagined the possible extent to which the water levels would rise.
 Another contributing factor to the lack of voluntary evacuation was the fact that many residents relied solely on public transportation.

 On the morning of Memorial Day, May 30, 1948, the Housing Authority of Portland issued the following statement: "Remember: Dikes are safe at present.
 You will be warned if necessary.
 You will have time to leave.
 Don't get excited."

 At about 4:17 p.m. the Spokane, Portland and Seattle Railway berm burst, sending a 10 ft wall of water into the area of Vanport College.
 According to a historical marker, the break happened at an old railroad cut that had been filled in.
 Because of the numerous sloughs and backwaters in the area, the progress of the flood was delayed about 30 minutes, giving residents more time to escape.

 An emergency siren began to sound shortly after the initial breach, and residents began to head up North Denver Avenue to higher ground.

 At the time of the flood, the population of Vanport was down to about 18,500 people.
 Because of the holiday, many residents were away from their homes for the day.
 These factors contributed to the low loss of life: officially, there were only 15 deaths.
 Nonetheless, the city was a complete loss.

 On June 11, 1948, President Harry S. Truman flew to Portland to examine the damage.
 The recovery effort was assisted by Vanport College and the Red Cross.